Rear area postal service

 Bank mail

-Bank activity was monitored by the bank supervision offices (Bankaufischtsstelle).
+The supervision of banking activities was overseen by the bank supervision offices (Bankaufsichtsstellen).

-Under point 3 of the decree, this supervision office was authorised to:
+Under point 3 of the decree, this supervision office was granted the authority to:

-"a) to review the books and records of the companies surveyed, to check the cash and deposits of value, bills of exchange, etc., and to demand clarification of all matters;
+a) examine the books and records of the monitored companies, inspect cash holdings and valuable deposits, scrutinise bills of exchange, and demand clarifications on all relevant matters;

 c) order the deposit of securities;

-This Administration supervised the banks and, more generally, the circulation of financial flows in the occupied territories.
-It could sequester companies and appoint a German administrator to run them.
-It had administrative control over the content of banks' mail, based essentially on financial criteria.
+This administration not only supervised banking operations but also regulated financial flows within the occupied territories.
+It had the power to sequester companies and appoint a German administrator to manage them.
+Furthermore, it exercised administrative control over banks' correspondence, primarily for financial oversight.

-In the rear areas of the Western Front, 9 bank supervision offices were set up:
+In the rear zones of the Western Front, nine bank supervision offices were established:

-- 3 in Belgium: Bankaufsichtsstelle 5 in MONS, Bankaufsichtsstelle 7 in GAND, Bankaufsichtsstelle 8 in TOURNAI.
+• Three in Belgium: Bankaufsichtsstelle 5 in MONS, Bankaufsichtsstelle 7 in GHENT (GAND), and Bankaufsichtsstelle 8 in TOURNAI.

 Bankaufsichtsstelle Valenciennes